crypto101/book/src/appendices.rst

 Ignore this PR, it is a test to see if I can do this thing I want to do entirely inside GitHub.
+I have made extra changes later.

 Appendices
 ==========